MARTINS2309/inventoryV2/README.md

 This project is about an inventory management system.

+## Requirements:

+Node.js

-To start project:
+## To start project for the first time:

+open a terminal instance

-cd to inventory-backend then run yarn develop
+cd to express-js
+run "npm install"
+run "npm run devStart"

+open another terminal instance

-cd to inventory-frontend run npm start
+cd to inventory-frontend
+run "npm install"
+run "npm start"

-open browser to http://localhost:3000/ to see app running
+the browser should auto open on http://localhost:3000/ or do it yourself to see the app running

-open another tab for http://localhost:1337/admin to access contnent managment from strapi
+you don't include the "npm install" comands on future launches